In this article

 Psychological therapy can involve a range of evidence-based behavioural, cognitive and mental health supports including psychoeducation, counselling and social and behavioural development.

-The focus is on recovery from or management of mental health issues, the development of coping strategies, emotional regulation, social skills and behaviour management.
+The focus is on recovery from or management of mental health issues, the development of coping strategies, emotional regulation, social skills and behaviour support and planning.

 How can I benefit from psychological therapy?